 A TREASURE BOOK, “LUTÈCE”, By André Soltner

-This beloved Chef passed away in January of this year.
-As the video portrays I have memories and things I want to share with you.
-Before we go to that link I wanted also to include the words below by the late, great food critic of New York City fame and acclaim Mimi Sheraton.
+Before we go I’ll also include the words below by the late, great food critic of New York City fame and acclaim Mimi Sheraton.
 I asked her a question from my interview series, “Kitchen Conversations with Norman Van Aken”.

 NVA: Who is the most important chef of the past 100 years?
 Why?